Microsoft Time Tracking

 Whether you prefer charts, graphs, or maps, Power BI offers a variety of visualizations to suit your needs.
 You can choose from basic visuals like bar charts and pie charts, or delve into more advanced options like tree-maps and scatter plots.

-To create a new visualisation, just click on the chart type you want to use.
+To create a new visualization, just click on the chart type you want to use.

 power-bi-icons